AreaLayer/LNURL/README.md

 ## Status of the Fork:
-NIP57 for Nostr (ZAPS) works when using an LNBits or LND backend, other backends still need verification of payments in order to sign the zap on Nostr.
-(Help appriciated)
+- NIP57 for Nostr (ZAPS) works when using an LNBits or LND backend, other backends (sparko, lnpay, eclair, commando) still need verification of payments in waitforinvoice.go by API calls in order to sign the zap on Nostr.
+(Help appreciated, because I can't test them)

-Code needs some refactoring
+- Code needs some refactoring

-Needs proper testing (Multi-User and other backends)
+- Needs proper testing (especially in multi-user environment)

-Inspired by LightningTipBot code from @calle https://github.com/LightningTipBot/LightningTipBot
+- Credit for the inspiration by LightningTipBot code from @calle https://github.com/LightningTipBot/LightningTipBot